BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/octoplus.md

 !!! info

     You can use the [data_last_retrieved sensor](./diagnostics.md#saving-sessions-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

+## Saving Sessions Calendar

+`calendar.octopus_energy_{{ACCOUNT_ID}}_octoplus_saving_sessions`

+Calendar sensor to record saving sessions.
+Will be `on` when a saving session that the account has joined is active.
+Standard calendar attributes will indicate the current/next saving session.

+!!! info

+    You can use the [data_last_retrieved sensor](./diagnostics.md#saving-sessions-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

+!!! note

+    The events are supplied by OE API and does not store past events indefinitely.
+Past events could be removed without notice.

 ## Saving Session Events